-- Designed by experts in the fields of ergonomics and engineering and is certified and tested to international standards
+The range of patented TRAM solutions are designed by experts in the fields of ergonomics and engineering and are certified and tested to international standards for anchorages.

-- All fall arrest systems allow workers to drop while the fall is arrested.
+All fall arrest systems allow workers to drop while the fall is arrested.
 There is a very high risk of trauma through impact with hazards below.
+TRAM prevents falls so this is not a risk.

-- Fall arrest systems are subjected to much greater loads as vertical fall is arrested.
-The total load on the static line system is much greater than the loads on a travel restraint system.
+Fall arrest systems are subjected to much greater loads as vertical fall is arrested.
+The total load on the static line system is much greater than the loads on a TRAM system as falls are not allowed.

-- When a worker falls on a static line system the cable trolley will slip along the cable to the midpoint of the cable span.
+When a worker falls on a static line system the cable trolley will slip along the cable to the midpoint of the cable span.
 This effect increases the risk of impact as the person falling may be travelling horizontally, as well as dropping vertically, during the fall.
+As TRAM units prevent falls then this is not an issue.

-- Pop-up guard-rails are typically 35.4" (900mm) and lower than the centre of gravity of most workers.
+Pop-up guard-rails are typically 900mm and lower than the centre of gravity of most workers.
 They are therefore unlikely to prevent a worker falling over them if they lose their balance or are struck by a foreign object.
+TRAM units prevent falls, even on the level.